MCP Server

 |---|

-title | string | Short title for the memory |
+title | string | Short title for the record |

 content | string | The main content or instructions |

-description | string | Brief description of what this memory does |
+description | string | Brief description of what this record does |

-type | string | snippet (knowledge) or skill (reusable instructions) |
+type | string | snippet (knowledge) or skill (reusable instructions).
+Defaults to snippet. |

 category | string | Optional.
 Category (e.g. “Data Analysis”, “SQL”). |